 The Superintendent, in conjunction with the Director of Technology, shall develop and implement appropriate procedures to provide guidance for access to digital resources.
 Guidelines shall address teacher supervision of student computer or tablet use, ethical use of digital resources and issues of privacy versus administrative review of electronic files and communications.
 In addition, guidelines shall prohibit utilization of digital resources for prohibited or illegal activities and for the use of other programs with the potential of damaging or destroying programs or data.
-Internet safety measures shall be implemented that effectively address the following:

-• Controlling access by minors to inappropriate matter on the Internet as defined by the Children's Internet Protection Act (CIPA) and the Children's Online Privacy Protection Act (COPPA);

-• Safety and security of minors when they are using e-mail, instant messaging applications, and other forms of direct electronic communications;

-• Preventing unauthorized access, including hacking, viruses, and other unlawful activities by minors online;

-• Unauthorized disclosure, use and dissemination of personal information regarding minors.
+- Controlling access by minors to inappropriate matter on the Internet as defined by the Children's Internet Protection Act (CIPA) and the Children's Online Privacy Protection Act (COPPA); - Safety and security of minors when they are using e-mail, instant messaging applications, and other forms of direct electronic communications; - Preventing unauthorized access, including hacking, viruses, and other unlawful activities by minors online; - Unauthorized disclosure, use and dissemination of personal information regarding minors.